Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 What’s the best font for a CV?

-Here are our top tips for making the best font choices:
+Here are our top tips for making the best CV font choices:

 - Use a black, 10–12 point font for the main content of your CV

-- Make your name up to 30 points in size so it catches the employer’s attention
+- Make your name large (up to 30 points) so it catches the employer’s attention

 - Bold section headings and make them bigger than the main text

-The specific font type that you choose will influence your CV’s appearance.
-If you choose wisely, it’ll also help you align your application with the company culture.
+The specific font type that you choose will influence your job application’s appearance.
+If you choose wisely, you can align your application with the company culture to give yourself an edge over other applicants.

-To help you make the right selection, we’ve also specified
+And to help you make the right choice, we included:

 - whether each font is sans serif (straight) or serif (curly)

-- where you can download the font if it’s not available by default
+- where you can download the font (if necessary)

 - Font type: Serif

-- Default font on: Microsoft Word, Google Docs
+- Available on: Microsoft Word, Google Docs, Pages

 - Font type: Serif